-Keep checking this site.
+Whatever you do, keep checking this site.
 This site changes as often as the Drudge Report or a bot-driven tweet, almost.
 I expect to be publishing new things all the time, until my personal Statute of Limitations for Octogenarians expires.
 Besides, catching and correcting typos and other boo-boos is ongoing.
 I just now fixed three more.
-You could find keeping tabs on whether I finally recognized and rectified your favorite erratum is as exciting as any cosmic dominion computer game.
+You could find keeping tabs on whether I finally recognized and rectified your favorite erratum as exciting as Trump Tweets.